There are two types of sentences in the Arabic language:

 Note: the information (الخَبَر) can also consist of another nominal sentence, a verbal sentence or a group of prepositions.

-In Arabic, the word order of nominal sentences is commonly Subject-Information (S-I), and both parts need to agree in gender and number.
-Nominal sentences are widely used in Arabic for expressing simple statements, descriptions, and identifications, making them a crucial aspect of learning and mastering the language.
+In Arabic, the word order of nominal sentences is commonly Subject-Information (S-I), and both parts must agree in gender and number.
+Nominal sentences are widely used in Arabic for expressing simple statements, descriptions, and identifications, making them an essential part of mastering beginner Arabic grammar.

 Nominal sentence rules / أحْكام الجُمْلة الاِسْمِيّة